arbiddy/Hvulnerata/current_grinnellian/README.md

-Current Grinnellian niche environmental layers for MaxEnt.
+Current Grinnellian niche variables used for MaxEnt.